 When goods are delivered to a party on the direction of a third person the place of supply will be the location of such third person and not where the delivery terminates.

-Filing GST Returns
+Filing GST Returns for Dropshipping Business

 To file GST returns you need Sales Invoices, Purchase Bills, Tax charged on sales invoices and tax paid on purchase invoices.
 You need to file 2 monthly returns and one annual return.

 The manual entry is only on the first process of filing GSTR1 before 11th of every month.
 The other filing GSTR 3B will get its value from your filing of GSTR1 and your vendors’ and needs to be done before 20th of every month.

 Your buyer purchases from you and you are sending sales invoice to him.
 In this case, you need to file all those invoices in GST as GSTR-1 by 11th of next month.

 By 20th of the month, file GSTR 3B where in all the sales along with all the input tax credit from purchases are declared(You can also reconcile GSTR-8’s TCS input here if you are selling in marketplaces).

 If Kiran from Hyderabad purchases T-Shirt from you (a registered business in say Bangalore) for Rs.500, you invoice him for Rs.500.

 You place the same order with Qikink for Rs.350, Qikink invoices(with IGST) you for Rs.350.

 You will file GST with both the sales invoice and purchase bill and pay GST of Rs.7.5.